Human Papillomavirus (HPV) and Cervical Cancer

 Because HPV usually does not exhibit any symptoms, it is possible to have it without knowing it - and to unknowingly spread the virus to others.
 This can be prevented with a series of safe, effective vaccines that will protect women - and men - against the most common types of HPV and their related health problems.

+ADPH is a member of a coalition of organizations from across Alabama to address barriers and improve human papilloma virus (HPV) vaccination rates in the state.
 The HPV vaccine is administered in a series of three doses and protects against the most common types of HPV - those responsible for genital warts as well as cervical cancer.
 The vaccination is recommended for males and females age 11-26.
 An optimal time to get vaccinated is at age 11-12, when children receive their required Tdap vaccine.

 Whenever the vaccine is taken, it is important that all three doses are received in order to provide the maximum protection.